ying-teaching/python-book/docs/ch01_introduction/notes/crash_course.md

 # Python Crash Course

 This is a crash course of Python that shows the essential computation constructs in Python.
 Most other programming languages also have these basic constructs.
 This section gives you a basic idea of what programs look like.
-Don't worry if it raises more questions (it should), more details will be covered in the following sections.
+Don't worry if it raises more questions (it should), more details will be covered in the following sections and most questions should be addressed.

+In the book [Coders: The Making of a New Tribe and the Remaking of the World](https://www.goodreads.com/en/book/show/40406806), Clive Thompson described programmers' life as "constant frustration and burst of joy".
+It is a common journey for most new programmers.
+When you study hard and practice enough, you evolve into a professional programmer and your life becomes a canvas painted with constant happiness and burst of joy.

+Welcome on board, programmers!

 ## 1 Hello World